brunospitti/wedding-test/src/info/generalInfo/general-info.md

   believe that the analysis of data extracted from the website is crucial to make more assertive designs and experiences to the user.
 projects: >-
-  I am a big believer that a software enginner has to always be in touch with the newest technologies and best practices.
+  I am a big believer that a software engineer has to always be in touch with the newest technologies and best practices.